 When it comes to focusing on employees’ strengths, this topic is the icing on the data-backed cake.
 There’s even a target ratio that identifies how often to talk about your agents’ strengths.
 There are tons of facts and figures to back up the logic behind praise vs. criticism, so we’re rattling off some of our favorite stats.

-- Managers are 30 times more likely to actively engage workers when they focus on an employee’s strengths.
+- Managers are thirty times more likely to actively engage workers when they focus on an employee’s strengths.

-- Fifty-two percent of Americans who use their strengths for three hours a day are less stressed.
+- 52% of Americans who use their strengths for three hours a day are less stressed.

 - The more hours per day a person can use their strengths, the less likely they are to experience worry, stress, anger, sadness, or even physical pain.

-- 67 percent of employees whose managers focus on their strengths were actively engaged at work.
+- 67% of employees whose managers focus on their strengths were actively engaged at work.
 Only 31 percent of workers were actively engaged when managers focused on weaknesses.

 - High-performing teams share six times more positive feedback than average teams.